ArsThaumaturgis/Panda3DTutorial.io/tutorial/tut_lesson16.markdown

 * "plugins" indicates which Panda3D plugins we want to use.
 This includes things like OpenGL, OpenAL, FMod, support for additional model-file types, and so on.

 * "platforms" is simply what operating systems we want to build for (and in some cases, whether to build for 32- or 64- bit systems).
 I'll include Windows, Mac, and Linux options in the "platforms" section below--just remove those that you don't want.

+* "log_filename" tells Panda what to call the log-file that it creates for reporting various pieces of output--in particular things like warnings and errors.

+    * This may seem unimportant--after all, we've thus far been able to see these pieces of output in our console!
+However, under Windows and Mac, _no_ such output is given by a distributable outside of a log-file.
+This can make the debugging of any issues that turn up in a distributable very difficult indeed!
+Thus it's a very good idea to have a log!

+* "log_append" simply indicates whether Panda should allow the log-file to accumulate output from multiple runs, or wipe it clean and start anew on each run.

 Thus we end up with this: